ericbottard/hands-on-cloudfoundry/README.md

 ##Exercise 4 (15 mins)

 Starting with exercise 4, you can use code from https://github.com/ericbottard/hands-on-cloudfoundry as a working skeleton.
-Remove comments around pieces of code as you go from exercise to the next.
+Remove comments around pieces of code as you go from one exercise to the next.
 Don't hesitate to fork the repo and tweet about your answers!

 1. Write a webapp that displays environment variables.
-2. Deploy it locally and the on CloudFoundry.
+2. Deploy it locally and on CloudFoundry.
 1. Have a look at variables named `VCAP_*`
 1. Create and bind a service to your app (even if it does not use it)
 1. See the contents of the `VCAP_SERVICES` variable?